MilanVlaski/Dynadoro/README.md

 - I can see images of clocks representing my study and break sessions in a day.
 I can see which date and weekday the clocks belong to.
 When I open a clock, I see an enlarged image, with a big date and weekday at the bottom.

 ## TODO
-- We keep the images and file consistent by loading the file data to memory
+- We keep the VisualDay and UsageHistory consistent by loading the all the StateData from the UsageHistory.
 - A Day has StateData, and a Day must have a VisualDay.
 - If extra VisualDays exist, we delete them.
 And if a Day, doesn't have an image (Tuesday_23_November.png - DayVisual), it gets created.
 - hours studied per day